 I have been working at the interface between molecular medicine (e.g., cancer, the complement system and blood coagulation), and structural bioinformatics and chemoinformatics for over 20 years in different countries (mainly USA, Finland, Sweden, France), in the private and academic sectors.

 Presently I focus on challenging targets including protein-membrane interactions (e.g., coagulation factor V and factor VIII), protein-protein interactions (eg., VEGFR, the Bcl family, GRB14, SYK...ERK_caspase, AAC11...), prediction of some ADME-Tox properties and in silico drug design.
 The work involves in silico structural analysis, virtual screening, repositioning, trying to understand the health and disease states at the atomic level...
 To get new insights on the small molecules identified by screening I have for instance developed an unpublished database with 70 million endpoints and over 1300 targets (big data, smart data, data mining)...
 I have several projects on drug repositioning with the private sector....
 Other screening projects are carried out on furin, the proteasome, ClC-k channels, PLA2....
 Structural analysis of peptides, design of peptido-mimetics and in silico investigations of therapeutic mAbs to improve patent applications are also carried out with academic groups and the private sector.
 Structural analysis of point mutations identified in patients are ongoing...

 I am research director at the Inserm Institute (the French National Institute of Health and Medical Research is a public scientific and technological institute which operates under the joint authority of the French Ministry of Health and French Ministry of Research) and have been the director of the Inserm research unit U973 (2009-2018) which was located on the University Paris Diderot campus.
-I have been co-director of the doctoral school MTCI from 2012-2015.
+I have also been co-director of the doctoral school MTCI from 2012-2015.

 Over 200 publications and reviews, H-index 57 (Google scholar), 12 book chapters, 10 patents...